 Potatoes are graded according to USDA standards.
 Categories are U.S. No. 1, U.S. Commercial and U.S. No. 2.
-No. 1 potatoes are the best quality and are firm, fairly clean, well-shaped, free from defect and greater than 1%" in diameter.
-U.S. commercial potatoes meet the requirements of U.S. No.1, but with relaxed tolerance for defects.
-No. 2 potatoes are not seriously misshapen, free from serious defects and larger than 1%" in diameter.
+Potatoes categorized as No. 1 are the best quality.
+They are firm, clear of most dirt, well-shaped, free from defect and greater than 1% in diameter.
+U.S. Commercial potatoes meet the requirements of U.S. No.1, but with relaxed tolerance for defects.
+No. 2 potatoes are not seriously misshapen, free from serious defects and larger than 1% in diameter.

-Fresh-pack potatoes are also categorized by the number of potatoes in a 50-lb carton.
+Fresh-pack potatoes are also categorized by the number of potatoes in a 50-pound carton.
 Cartons are packed in sizes from 40 to 120.
-A 50-count carton of potatoes would have 50, 16-ounce potatoes while a 120 count would have 120, 6.6-ounce potatoes.
+A standard 50-count carton of potatoes would have 50, 16-ounce potatoes, while a 120-count would have 120, 6.6-ounce potatoes.

-Grading for processing normally will also include a measurement of specific gravity or density and a bruise factor.
+Additionally, grading for processing typically includes a measurement of specific gravity or density and a bruise factor.